-- To enhance integrated, effective and efficient equity leadership across the University commensurate with Taumata Teitei and the strategic priorities of the Executive portfolios
+- Enhance integrated, effective, and efficient equity leadership across the University commensurate with Taumata Teitei and the strategic priorities of the Executive portfolios

-- Advise Senate and Council on University equity strategy, plans, policy, projects and outcomes
+- Advise Senate and Council on University equity strategy, policy and progress reporting

-- To ensure the University's statutory and other compliance obligations are met
+- Ensure the University's statutory and other compliance obligations are met.

 a.Conflicts of Interest

 Committee members must declare any real or perceived conflicts of interest in line with the requirements of the University’s Conflicts of Interest Policy.

 Committee members have a responsibility to treat all information with appropriate confidentiality.
 This includes matters tabled or discussed at the Committee meetings, as well as any additional issues that are raised outside meetings.